 Amateur historian Karral Miller, a key organiser of this weekend's commemorations in the Sandy Creek hall, wondered how many of those men suffered what we now know as post-traumatic stress.

-The centenary of the Armistice signing on Sunday offers a chance to stop, be still, and remember all those who served and are still serving this country we all know as home.
+Today, the centenary of the Armistice signing, offers a chance to stop, be still, and remember all those who served and are still serving this country we all know as home.

 But remembrance needn't be confined to that minute, especially as there is still work to be done.